ddoronin/rinzler/README.md

 ## Unique Proposition

-Client-server communication over BSON by websockets or HTTP/2 should reduce web trafic and optimize server performance.
+Client-server communications over BSON by websockets or HTTP/2 should reduce web trafic and optimize performance.

-The trafic should be lesser because of higher efficiency of bynary format vs text formats like JSON and XML (even gzip-ed).

-More over bynary is close to native/machine data representation in memory and doesn't need any additional processing.
-So, it should requre lesser CPU and memory for back-end.
+In contrast to traditional text formats (JSON and XML) binary is a memory snapshot and it doesn't need any additional processing on the way to clients.

-In terms of clients, who are mostly web browsers, they can handle binary data effeciently with Typed Arrays, Buffers and, when supported, WASM.
+In terms of clients, who are mostly web browsers, binary data could be handled effeciently with Typed Arrays, Buffers and, when supported, WASM.

-`b-flow` is a set of tools demonstrating client-server communication over web sockets using BSON.
+`b-flow` is a set of tools demonstrating two-way client-server communication over web sockets using BSON.

 ## BSON